 The anchor locker at the bow of the boat can be accessed through the deck hatch.
-The locker is recessed for a Danforth® type anchor.

 The anchor locker is drained by a thru-hull fitting in the hull side near the bottom of the locker.
 Check it frequently and keep it clean and free flowing.
+Secure anchor chain when trailering or while underway.